afkirmohamed11/TechNewsApp/README.md

 1. Access the application at `http://localhost:5173`
 2. Browse articles by category using the top navigation
-3. Toggle between Latest and Popular views
-4. Click on articles to view details
+3. Click on articles to view details

 ## 📁 Project Structure